 What is bacterial vaginosis (BV)?

-Bacterial vaginosis (BV) is the name of a condition in women where the normal balance of bacteria in the vagina is disrupted and replaced by an overgrowth of certain bacteria.
+Bacterial vaginosis (BV) is a condition where the normal balance of bacteria in the vagina is disrupted and replaced by an overgrowth of certain bacteria.
 It is sometimes accompanied by discharge, odor, pain, itching, or burning.

 How common is bacterial vaginosis?